Charlotte Potter Bikini Fitness

 In 2013 I was going on holiday to Mexico.
 I was 33 years old and had never worn a bikini, having struggled with my weight my whole life.
-So, I decided to make it my mission to lose weight so I would feel confident enough to wear a bikini.
-I was just over 13st that January and by the time we went, in the September, I was down to 9st.
+I decided to make it my mission to lose weight so that I would feel confident enough to wear a bikini.
+I was just over 13st that January and by the time we went to Mexico 9 months later I had lost 4 stone and was down to 9st.

-Although I didn’t come away with a prize it honestly didn’t matter.
-I had an amazing time and for me it was all about the taking part and proving to myself that I could achieve great things if I put in the hard work.
+Although I didn’t come away with a prize, it honestly didn’t matter.
+I had an amazing time and it was all about the taking part and proving to myself that I could achieve great things if I put in the hard work.

 What made you decide to change your life?